Baton Rouge Cervical Spine Pain: MRI-Seen Changes, & Plan for Care

 TREATMENT PLANNING

-CONTACT Spine & Sports Rehab Center
+CONTACT Medical Spine and Sports Injury and Rehab Centers

-Listen to the PODCAST with Dr. Matthew Scott on the Back Doctors Podcast with Dr. Michael Johnson as he explains the effectiveness and gentleness of the Cox® Technic System of Spinal Pain Management for his patient with cervical spine disc degeneration and herniation that allowed him to avoid spine surgery.
+Listen to the PODCAST with Dr. Matthew Scott on the Back Doctors Podcast with Dr. Michael Johnson as he shares the effectiveness and gentleness of the Cox® Technic System of Spinal Pain Management for his patient with cervical spine disc degeneration and herniation that allowed him to avoid spine surgery.